 Learn how to protect yourself from reproductive hazards in the workplace.

-Exposure to certain chemicals, radioisotopes, and biological agents may cause problems, such as infertility, miscarriage, and birth defects.
+Exposure to certain chemicals, radioisotopes, and biological agents may cause problems such as infertility, miscarriage, and birth defects.

-It’s important for both men and women to understand the risks of reproductive hazards.
-You can take the following steps to protect yourself from unnecessary exposures:
+It is important for both men and women to understand the risks of reproductive hazards.

 An employee may wish to declare her pregnancy (or intent to become pregnant) so Environment, Health and Safety (EH&S) can address possible reproductive hazards in her workplace, and provide information about safe work practices for her physician’s approval.